Diocese of Novara: French occupation

 On 17 March 1805, the Emperor Napoleon established the Kingdom of Italy, and had himself crowned its king, on 23 May, in the cathedral of Milan by Cardinal Giovanni Battista Caprara, the papal legate.
 Novara became part of the kingdom, and was made the capital of a "department" called Agogna.
 When Napoleon abdicated in 1814, the kingdom came to an end, and Milanese territory was occupied by the Austrians.
 The Kingdom of Sardinia was restored by the Congress of Vienna in 1815.
 It included Novara.

 Back in power, King Victor Emmanuel I of Sardinia requested Pope Pius VII, who had also returned to the restored Papal States, to restore the dioceses in the Piedmont.
-On 17 July 1817, the pope issued the bull "Beati Petri", which reconstituted de novo the ten dioceses which had been supressed under the French.
+On 17 July 1817, the pope issued the bull "Beati Petri", which reconstituted de novo the ten dioceses which had been suppressed under the French.
 In addition, the pope created a new ecclesiastical province and elevated the diocese of Vercelli to the rank of metropolitan archdiocese, with the dioceses of Alessandria, Biella, and Casale as suffragans.

 Upon further consideration and consultation with ecclesiastical authorities in Milan, Pius VII chose to make additional adjustments.
 In an apostolic letter to Cardinal Paolo Giuseppe Solaro, "Cum Per Nostras" (26 September 1817), he authorized the cardinal to remove two dioceses from the jurisdiction of the metropolitan archbishop of Milan, and transfer the diocese of Novara to the ecclesiastical province of Vercelli, in the Kingdom of Sardinia.